Gradient Methods for Stochastic Optimization in Relative Scale: Optimization in Relative Scale

-Instead of the optimal coefficients \cref{\LocalName{eq:OptimalCoefficient}}, we can use another (simpler) choice that leads to the same complexity guarantee~\cref{\LocalName{eq:ComplexityForOptimalCoefficients}} but requires only the knowledge of the relative accuracy~$\delta$ we want to obtain and the constant~$L$.
+Instead of the optimal step sizes \cref{\LocalName{eq:OptimalStepSize}}, we can use another (simpler) choice that leads to the same complexity guarantee~\cref{\LocalName{eq:ComplexityForOptimalStepSizes}} but requires only the knowledge of~$\delta$ and~$L$.